thelderop/Team-Proj-3/README.md

   - Discussion of implementation of the application
   - Basic field to populate the database
   - General discussion
-    - set the first 2 days of work to designate jobs as well as who may be helping
+    - Set the first 2 days of work to designate jobs as well as who may be helping
-      -
+      - Git master branch was updated from Jimmy and Nesso

 - [ ] Meeting 2
 - [ ] Meeting 3